What Is an MEd Degree? Understanding the Master of Education [Updated 2026]

 • Athletic Coaching — In this specialization, you’ll cultivate your coaching and leadership skills, learn about the newest developments in athletic performance enhancement, and deepen your understanding of professional ethics in sports.

-Each specialization involves a sequence of 10 courses, which count for 30 credit hours and can be completed in as little as 15 months.
+Each specialization involves a sequence of 10 courses, which count for 30 credit hours, so how long is an MEd program?
+At National University, students can finish in as little as 15 months, though part-time learners typically complete the degree in two years.
 Several tracks, such as Leadership in Higher Education, also offer accelerated study for students who meet specific criteria.

 It’s important to choose a specialization or concentration that aligns with your career goals, sparks a passion for the subject matter, and targets the issues you want to address within your school district or learner community.
 Here are a few key factors to weigh as you evaluate potential programs: